 Implementation of projects in the Restoration Strategies plan will increase the use of the existing S-5AS structure to direct stormwater runoff north to the L-8 FEB for storage.
 As a result, some upgrades and repairs to the structure are required to ensure more efficient operations and increased use at higher stages and flow rates.

-Project Status: In design; structure modifications initiated
+Project Status: In final design

 Expected Completion Date: September 2016